biobricks/bionet-new/STRUCTURE.md

 When set to true, the lab panel is in 'edit mode'.

 ## LabInventory
-[/src/js/components/demo/LabInventory.js](https://github.com/biobricks/bionet-new/blob/master/src/js/components/demo/LabInventory.js) - The two-panel inventory component that passes state and props to the DataPanel and MapPanel components.
+[/src/js/components/demo/LabInventory.js](https://github.com/biobricks/bionet-new/blob/master/src/js/components/demo/LabInventory.js) - The two-panel inventory component that passes state and props to the DataPanel and MapPanel components, keeping them in sync.

 ### Props
 None*